Order of data in PULP_MANIFEST returned by Pulp is different from feed url

 If this is needed for test purposes: split by newline and sort.

 The inconsistency I can see which is potentially not good and inconvenient is that Pulp produces additional spaces between comma-separated values.

-#5 Updated by daviddavis almost 2 years ago
+#5 Updated by daviddavis about 2 years ago

 I don't think the ordering is a bug either but I find it strange that we sort the files deterministically by when they are created.
 If we sort at all it should be by filename but we sort by created as a way to eliminate duplicates in the manifest (see ).

 I agree that the space after commas should be fixed.
 Also, users shouldn't rely on the ordering of the manifest file--we should probably focus our efforts on #4028 instead.

 #8 Updated by email@example.com about 2 years ago

 - Triaged changed from No to Yes